matthewmcneilly/react-feedback/README.md

 #### Build Project
 `npm start`

 Navigate to http://localhost:3000 in your browser of choice.

 #### View Code in IDE
 `idename .`

 Project is organized into Scenes, Components, Actions, Reducers under the Src folder.

 ## API Reference

+This projects primary goal was to be a great learning experience in using technologies that are current, exciting and trending in the industry.

 [ReactJS](https://facebook.github.io/react/)